 COVID-19 BOOSTER VACCINATION

-Please refer to the CDC website for more information about the COVID-19 vaccine including 3rd dose and booster vaccines.
+Please refer to the CDC website for more information about the COVID-19 booster vaccine

-As the guidelines for COVID-19 3rd dose and booster vaccination continue to evolve, if you have questions about whether 3rd dose or booster vaccine is right for you, please contact us at SBPA to discuss further.
+As the guidelines for COVID-19 booster vaccination continue to evolve, if you have questions about if the booster vaccine is right for you, please contact us at SBPA to discuss further.

 SBPA COVID-19 CORONAVIRUS UPDATE